 We walked the dogs around the perimeter, along the sharp line of demarcation between irrigated and natural areas.
 Cup-shaped dirt craters around the trees direct water to their roots.
 Where the grass ends, there’s also a wire fence, either to keep the real world out or the cultivated world in.

-Wyoming is sometimes described as a "small town with really long streets."
+Wyoming is sometimes described as a “small town with really long streets.”
 It has fewer people than any other state (even than the District of Columbia).
 The 2006 population estimate was about 515,000.
+[Edited August 13, 2018: That link for the 2006 population estimate is now dead, and the 2006 population estimates have been replaced by 2010 numbers, which were just under 564,000.
+There’s a guide to using Census information here.]
 The whole state contains about 6.25% of the population of New York City (2007 numbers).
 In population density, only Alaska has fewer people per square mile.
 Wyoming’s score is 5.1 (Alaska’s is 2.6, but the total population is about 670,000).

 Wyoming: slowly but steadily stretching the traveler’s thoughts like stiff taffy, mile after mile.